Feli-Martinez/Discord-bot-website-template-but-a-bit-better/README.md

-Original website by nouridio: https://github.com/Nouridio/Discord-bot-website-template
+Original website by nouridio: https://github.com/Nouridio/Discord-bot-website-template I strongly advise using mine if you want better mobile support and a more semantically correct html.

+note:
-I strongly advise using mine if you want better mobile support, I might've missed some things and you'll probably have to recreate them yourself until I notice them
+ALso I might've missed some things and you'll probably have to recreate them yourself until I notice them